CsabaDu/CsabaDu.DynamicTestData/README.md

 ## Migration Guide (Under Construction)

+### Migration from v2.0.x-beta to v2.1.0-beta

+If you're upgrading from version `2.0.x-beta` to `2.1.0-beta`, please note the following breaking changes:

+- All data source base classes with name end `...RowSource` (e.g., `DynamicDataRowSource<TRow>`, `DynamicObjectArrayRowSource`, etc.) have been moved from the `DynamicDataSources` namespace to the new `DynamicDataRowSources` namespace.
+Once you have inherited from any of these classes in your data source implementations, you need to update the `using` directives accordingly.

+---

+### Migration from v1.x.x to v2.0.0-beta

 If you're upgrading from an earlier version of `CsabaDu.DynamicTestData`, please note:

 > ⚠️ **Compatibility is broken**, even though the structure of your data source methods may remain similar to current requirements.